xitop/edzed/docs/errors.rst

   This section is not specific to ``edzed``.

-A non-trivial `asyncio <https://docs.python.org/3/library/asyncio.html>`_ application may need several long-running tasks (services).
+A non-trivial `asyncio <https://docs.python.org/3/library/asyncio.html>`_ application may need several long-running tasks.
+Let's call them *services*.
 Even if the code was written in agreement with the *"Errors should never pass silently"* guideline, tasks in asyncio are *"fire and forget"*.
 When a task crashes, the rest of the program